 Enter our Latest Blender Giveaway!

-VEGA CHOCOLATE FRAPPUCCINO BY PEGGY K.
+VEGAN CHOCOLATE FRAPPUCCINO BY PEGGY K.

 - 1 cup vanilla milk or milk substitute of choice

 - 1 scoop Vega One Chocolate or Vanilla Chai